 Use iCal or Outlook Calendar to create a public calendar invite.
 This invite should remind your audience to take action on Dec 1.

 While it’s important to post updates on social media (and perhaps also create a Facebook event), calendar notifications are a very powerful reminder.

-Pro tip: Send a “Two Weeks to Go” email, newsletter and social media messages to make sure your board, staff, and community knows that you are in the final countdown for GivingTuesdayNow!
+Pro tip: Send a “Two Weeks to Go” email, newsletter, and social media messages to make sure your board, staff, and community know that you are in the final countdown for GivingTuesdayNow!
 You can do the same with “One Day to Go” a day before.

 5. Use Social Media

 Announce your participation in GivingTuesday to your networks and email lists in advance.